Breaking stigmas around poverty is at the centre of ending poverty in our city.

 The educational toolkit aims to challenge perceptions of poverty and look forward to how Edmontonians can rally together to protect and support all in the community to belong and participate.
 A copy of the resource toolkit can be found on Scribd.

-We are calling schools, teachers, organizations and educators to be part of our YEG Dignity 2017 Campaign, and submit ART for the YEG Dignity Gallery.
+We are calling schools, teachers, organizations, educators and the general public to be part of our YEG Dignity 2017 Campaign!

 Global Dignity Day Edmonton 2017

 Wednesday, October 18, 2017 @ 1-8 pm, Boyle Street Plaza